droonga/droonga.org/reference/message/index.md

 Value
 : Object, string, number, boolean, or `null`.

+### `errors` {#response-errors}

+Abstract
+: All errors from databases.

+Value
+: Object.

+This information will appear only when the command is distributed to multiple databases (partitions/replications) and they returned errors.
+Otherwise, the response message will have no `errors` field.
+For more details, see [the "Error response" section](#error).

 ## Error response {#error}

 Some commands can return an error response.

 An error response has the `type` same to a regular response, but it has different `statusCode` and `body`.
 General type of the error is indicated by the `statusCode`, and details are reported as the `body`.

+If a command is distributed to multiple databases (partitions/replications) and they return errors, then the response message will have an `error` field.
+All errors from all databases are stored to the field, like:

+    {
+      "type"       : "add.result",
+      "inReplyTo"  : "...",
+      "statusCode" : 400,
+      "body"       : {
+        "name":    "UnknownTable",
+        "message": ...
+      },
+      "errors"     : {
+        "/path/to/the/database1" : {
+          "statusCode" : 400,
+          "body"       : {
+            "name":    "UnknownTable",
+            "message": ...
+          }
+        },
+        "/path/to/the/database2" : {
+          "statusCode" : 400,
+          "body"       : {
+            "name":    "UnknownTable",
+            "message": ...
+          }
+        }
+      }
+    }

+In this case, one of all errors will be exported as the main message `body`, as a representative.

 ### Status codes of error responses {#error-status}